Threaded insert

-A threaded insert, also known as a threaded bushing, is a fastener element that is inserted into an object to add a threaded hole.
+A threaded insert, also known as a threaded bushing or insert nut, is a fastener element that is inserted into an object to add a threaded hole.
 They may be used to repair a stripped threaded hole, provide a durable threaded hole in a soft material, place a thread on a material too thin to accept it, mold or cast threads into a work piece thereby eliminating a machining operation, or simplify changeover from unified to metric threads or vice versa.

+In woodworking, an insert nut provides a threaded socket for a wooden workpiece, similar to a wall anchor.
+Insert nuts are inserted into a pre-drilled hole by one of two means: screw in and hammer in.
+In both cases, the external protrusions bite into the wood, preventing the nut from either turning or pulling out.

 Types

 Thread inserts come in many varieties, depending on the application.
 Threaded inserts for plastics are used in plastic materials and applied with thermal insertion or ultrasonic welding machines.

 Manufacturers of ready-to-assemble furniture often ship the parts with threaded inserts and other kinds of knock-down fasteners pre-installed.

 People who use sheet metal or sandwich panel or honeycomb sandwich-structured composite often install threaded inserts to spread shear, tension, and torque loads over a larger area of the material.